automotive-grade-linux/docs-agl/docs/getting-started/machines/intel.md

   -b build \
   agl-devel agl-demo agl-appfw-smack agl-netboot<br>
 ```
-**Note:** use Note: "-m joule" when building for a Joule developer Kit target.
+**Note:** use the option "-m joule" when building for a Joule developer Kit target.

 Start the build **This can take several hours depending of your CPU and
 internet connection and will required several GB on /tmp as well as on your build directory**